- Name of service - Planning Development Management and Enforcement

 In the event of a 'call in' by the Secretary of State or an appeal, information will be shared with the National Planning Casework Unit (NPCU) or the Planning Inspectorate.

-There are a statutory bodies that we may contact and share information with in the course of undertaking our statutory planning and enforcement work.
-These can include the Environment Agency and the Police.
+There are statutory bodies that we may contact and share information with in the course of undertaking our statutory planning and enforcement work.
+These often include local planning authorities, the Environment Agency, the Police and sometimes other regulatory authorities such as HSE.

 Retention of data